Are you looking for the best team communication tools for your small business?

 Pricing: Limited free plan, paid plans start from $2.7 per user per month.

-It offers omni-channel customer engagement platform as well.
+It offers an omni-channel customer engagement platform as well.
 Which comes in handy for sales teams to follow up with leads.

 Pricing: Starting from $15 per user per month.